 The Federal Reserve has the privilege of deciding who gets new money that is created in the U.S..
 A lot of it is given to the fossil fuel industry at low or no interest.
 If we phased out the Federal Reserve, a National Bank would decide where to loan new money.
 No new money should be created to loan to private corporations of any kind or to individuals.
 New U.S. dollars should only be put in circulation to pay for public infrastructure and public works.

 We have a money spigot on full bast for the fossil fuel industry.
 Just turn that spigot off.
-And lay heavier taxes on all fossil fuel products and start taxing all by-products, such as plastics, to raise money to start cleaning up the mess.
+To start cleaning up the mess, tax all fossil fuel products and by-products, such as plastics, to raise money from those who have helped make the mess.